-This course is suitable for beginners and for those who, however knowledgeable about trees, do not feel confident at identifying them in winter.
+This native winter tree identification course is suitable for beginners.
+It is also suitable for those who, however knowledgeable about trees, do not feel confident at identifying them in winter.
 No previous knowledge will be assumed.

 We will focus on our native broad-leaved species and the most commonly occurring conifers.